 Exposure of pharmaceutical products to heat should be minimized.
 Avoid excessive heat.
-It is recommended the product be stored at room temperature (25°C/77°F).
+It is recommended the product be stored at room temperature (25°C/77°F); brief exposure up to 40°C/104°F does not adversely affect the product.

-DIRECTIONS FOR USE
+DIRECTIONS FOR USE OF VIAFLO PLASTIC CONTAINER